ido1Shapira/Oop_Ex3_MapGame/README.md

 * ManualManager - this class is responsible of managing the game in a manual way according to the client decisions. this class is actually a thread activated during the game and moving the robots according to the client's mouse

+* DBquery- This class is responsible of the communication with the server's DataBase in this class every method is in charge of a DB query or organizing information we got from the DB To shorten the waiting time, the class will keep a copy of the Logs table.
+This class helps the client watch database information about his grades in the game and his position in relation to rest of the class

 * Logger_KML - this class represents a thread recording the game in a kml format.
 The thread is activated every 100 milliseconds and screenshots the game in a kml format using the data from the server